surajroland/libsvm-format-parser/README.md

 ```

 Notes:
- * The expectation and variance values shall be printed as .18f
+ * The expectation and variance values shall be printed, for example, as .18f
  * Only the dimensions that were set in the input shall appear in the output!

 Example input data: